liuyanghejerry/painttyServer/docs/formats.md

 `start` here means we want archive data right from the start point of the archive.
 That also means we want the whole archive.

-Additional `end` may used in future version, which can be useful when we have a P2P network.
+Additional `datalength` may used in future version, which can be useful when we have a P2P network.

 	{
 		request: 'archive',
 		start: 100,
-		end: 10340
+		datalength: 10240
 	}

 #### Response archive